Kathy Ingersoll, Coordinator, Gifted & Talented

 DISCOVERY UNIT – ELEMENTARY LEVEL

-Students accepted into the Discovery Program attend classes at one of two schools: Emerson or Lincoln elementary schools.
-The third-grade unit is located at Emerson Elementary School.
-Fourth- and fifth-grade units are located at Emerson and Lincoln elementary schools.
+Students accepted into the Discovery Program attend classes at one of two schools: Emerson or Lincoln Elementary Schools.

 Discovery, an all day self-contained class, is committed to offering an organized differentiated program for academically able youngsters.
 Teachers compact (teach in a shorter period of time) Lakewood's regular curricula for all students and then provide diverse instruction suitable for individual student needs and abilities.
 Students often explore topics in greater depth than can be provided for in the normal learning environment.
 Youngsters may proceed through concepts at a faster rate than their chronological peers, or even pursue new ideas and topics not presented in other classes.

 Emphasis is placed on problem finding and problem solving, logic, creative and critical thinking, cooperative as well as independent study, and time management and study habits.
 The educational setting allows students a full range of expression, which results, in continued academic competence, creative production, independence and resourcefulness, increased social awareness and responsibility to self and to others.